-Negotiation Agreement with Fuji Pharma
+Fuji Pharma Agreement

-On September 1, 2023, we entered into an Exclusive Negotiation Agreement (the Negotiation Agreement) with Fuji Pharma Co., Ltd. (Fuji Pharma), a Tokyo Stock Exchange listed, Japan-based pharmaceutical company.
-Pursuant to the terms and conditions of the Negotiation Agreement, we agreed, for a limited period of time (described below), to negotiate exclusively with Fuji Pharma a potential license to develop and commercialize PH80, our pherine product candidate in Japan, including for the acute treatment of moderate to severe vasomotor symptoms (hot flashes) due to menopause and potentially other indications.
-The Negotiation Agreement provides for a term of the later to occur of (i) fourteen (14) months beginning on the date of receipt of the Purchase Price (defined below) by the Company or (ii) ninety (90) days from the date that the U.S. Food and Drug Administration accepts an Investigational New Drug application for PH80 for the treatment of vasomotor symptoms (hot flashes) due to menopause (Exclusive Negotiation Period).
+On September 1, 2023, we entered into an Exclusive Negotiation Agreement (the Negotiation Agreement) with Fuji Pharma Co., Ltd. (Fuji Pharma), a Tokyo Stock Exchange-listed, Japan-based pharmaceutical company.
+Pursuant to the terms and conditions of the Negotiation Agreement, we agreed, for a limited period of time, to negotiate exclusively with Fuji Pharma a potential exclusive license agreement, to develop and commercialize our PH80 product candidate in Japan (the Potential Definitive Agreement).
+The Negotiation Agreement provides for an exclusive negotiation period beginning on the date of formal written notice being received by Fuji Pharma that we have selected a contract development and manufacturing organization to conduct certain toxicology studies for the product candidate (Payment Event), and terminating on the later to occur of (i) fourteen (14) months from the date of the Payment Event or (ii) ninety (90) days from the date that the U.S. Food and Drug Administration accepts an Investigational New Drug application for PH80 for the treatment of vasomotor symptoms (hot flashes) due to menopause (Exclusive Negotiation Period).

-As consideration for the Exclusive Negotiation Period provided by the Company to Fuji Pharma under the Negotiation Agreement, Fuji Pharma agreed to make a payment of \$1.5 million (Purchase Price), we received the Purchase Price in full in November 2023.
-The Purchase Price is not refundable, except upon a material breach of the Negotiation Agreement by the Company.
-Should the Company and Fuji Pharma enter into a definitive license agreement during the Exclusive Negotiation Period for the development and commercialization of PH80 in Japan (a Potential Definitive Agreement), the Purchase Price will be credited against the fee paid by Fuji Pharma to the Company in connection with the execution of such agreement.
-Neither the Company nor Fuji Pharma is obligated to enter into the Potential Definitive Agreement, and if the Company or Fuji Pharma have not entered into the Potential Definitive Agreement on or before the end of the Exclusive Negotiation Period, either the Company or Fuji Pharma may terminate any further negotiations.
+As consideration for the Exclusive Negotiation Period, Fuji Pharma agreed to make a payment of \$1.5 million (Purchase Price), payable upon the Payment Event, which occurred in October 2023.
+We received the payment for the Payment Event in full in November 2023.
+The Purchase Price is non-refundable, except upon a material breach of the Negotiation Agreement by the Company, however, should the Company and Fuji Pharma enter into the Potential Definitive Agreement, the Purchase Price will be creditable against any upfront fee due in connection with the execution of such agreement.
+Neither the Company nor Fuji Pharma is obligated to enter into the Potential Definitive Agreement, and if the Company and Fuji Pharma have not entered into the Potential Definitive Agreement on or before the end of the Exclusive Negotiation Period, either the Company or Fuji Pharma may terminate any further negotiations.